 Mr. Kameoka provides client service on forensic accounting and commercial litigation matters.
 He has led numerous engagements related to the evaluation of business interruption claims including development of complex lost profit models.
 Kyler’s work includes estimates of benchmark revenues, calculations of lost revenues and saved expenses for commercial businesses.
 He is a graduate of the Seattle University Albers School of Business and Economics.

-Ms. Ikegami is a graduate of University of California Berkeley and undertakes modeling, research and analysis across all AW practice areas, including intellectual property, forensic accounting and commercial litigation matters.
+Ms. Ikegami is a graduate of University of California Berkeley and undertakes modeling, research and analysis across all AW practice areas, including intellectual property, forensic accounting and commercial litigation.
+In her work at AW, Sydney has developed substantive experience creating economic loss models.